 - The

-blaxel-cli skill lets coding agents create and manage Blaxel resources from the command line using the bl CLI.
+blaxel-cliskill lets coding agents create and manage Blaxel resources from the command line using theblCLI. - The

-blaxel-sdk skill lets coding agents write code to create and manage Blaxel resources using the Blaxel SDKs.
+blaxel-sdkskill lets coding agents write code to create and manage Blaxel resources using the Blaxel SDKs.

 Blaxel migration skill

 The open source Blaxel migration skill gives agents the knowledge they need to migrate sandbox code from other providers to Blaxel.
 It is currently able to migrate sandbox code from Daytona, E2B and Modal.
+Add the Blaxel migration skill to your coding agent with the command below, depending on which sandbox provider you wish to migrate from:MCP servers

 MCP server for resource management

 Blaxel’s MCP server lets compatible AI apps (Cursor, Claude Code, Windsurf, etc.) manage your Blaxel resources using natural language.
 It is available as a remote hosted HTTP server.
+Talk with your preferred agent to:- Create new services

 - Follow what is happening on your infrastructure